mrdanshih/HashMap_AuthenticationService/README.md

     <td>The output is the length of the largest bucket (i.e., the one whose linked list contains the largest number of elements) in the hash table.</td>
   </tr>
 </table>

+### This project was done independently as part of a self-study of C++ programming (in preparation to take a Data Structures class sooner) by following the course material in Alex Thornton's offering of the ICS 45C Programming in C++ course.